kubernetes-sigs/kustomize/examples/valueAdd.md

 EOF
 ```

-Make a transformer configration file.
+Make a transformer configuration file.

-The transformer used is called `AddValueTransformer`.
+The transformer used is called `ValueAddTransformer`.
 It's
 intended to implement the 'add' operation of
 [IETF RFC 6902 JSON].
 The add operation is simple declaration
 of what value to add, and a powerful syntax for specifying where